MajekDev/SimpleHomes/README.md

 To set a player's max homes limit with permissions use `simplehomes.sethome.max.<integer>`, replacing `<integer>` with the number of max homes.

+## Configuration

+The default `config.yml` is available [here](https://github.com/Majekdor/SimpleHomes/blob/master/src/main/resources/config.yml) where a handful of configuration options can be changed.
+To make these changes take effect run `/simplehomes reload`.
+If you have questions about the configuration or want to suggest a new configuration option you can discuss that in [Discord](https://discord.majek.dev).

+All messages sent by SimpleHomes are stored in the `lang.yml` file [here](https://github.com/Majekdor/SimpleHomes/blob/master/src/main/resources/lang.yml) and can be changed/translated.
+Color codes and other formatting are done using [MiniMessage](https://docs.adventure.kyori.net/minimessage.html#the-components).
+Legacy color codes (`&c`, `&l`, etc.) will not work.
+Those are being removed from Minecraft entirely in the near future.

+## For the nerds...
+I meean devs :P

+SimpleHomes stores homes using JSON.
+When the plugin is installed the `playerdata` folder is created and every player has a file named with their unique id.
+When homes are set/deleted the file updates in real time.
+The plugin also depends heavily on [adventure](https://github.com/KyoriPowered/adventure) by Kyori for components in chat.
+SimpleHomes has an API and documentation for that is coming.

 ## Support

 If you need help with the plugin and can't find the answer here or on Spigot, then the best way to get help is to join my [Discord](https://discord.gg/CGgvDUz).
 Make sure you read the frequently-asked channel before posting in the bug-reports channel (if it's a bug) or in the simple-homes channel (for general help).